Case Study Banner for PromptOwl.ai project: Desktop high fidelity prototype

 Usability Testing

-We conducted usability testing with two users to validate our redesigns and identify issues.
-We found that users struggled to differentiate input sections affecting prompt performance, confusing "Prompt Description" with "System Context."
+We conducted usability tests with two users and found that users struggled to differentiate input sections affecting prompt performance, confusing "Prompt Description" with "System Context."
 To address this, we improved the visual separation between descriptor elements and key input fields, clarifying their distinct roles.

 Before